Header Image for Windlesham Parish Council

 Resilience and Continuity

-Greater resilience to staffing and councillor turnover; operations can continue with less disruption.
+Greater resilience to staffing and councillor turnover; operations can continue with less disruption, and a broader pool of community expertise may be available.

 No local democratic continuity; loss of community-led decision-making and institutional memory.